2023-24 School Year

 - Withdrawal Policy.
 If you choose to withdraw your child from Seasons of Seven, no refunds will be given.

 - Sharing of Seasons of Seven Class Content and Log In.
 Your Seasons of Seven/Homeschool Life account is for you and your family only.
-Class content, Zoom recordings and/or login information is not to be shared with anyone else in any way without the written consent of Seasons of Seven Directors.
+Class content, Zoom recordings and/or login information is not to be shared with anyone else in any way without the written consent of the Seasons of Seven Director.
 Sharing content may result in complete removal of access with no refund.

 - Make lesson work a priority.
 While it is the parents ultimate responsibility to assist the children in their work, we ask that children be made aware they have a responsibility to attend, to do the work and to show up.
 For many students that may have come from a homeschooling or unschooling background, this might be very different from how they have learned in the past.
 Having a family discussion about expectations is a great way for everyone to understand what lies before them.

 - Community.
 We love how young minds work!
-When they bring you ideas for community that we haven’t thought of, please let us know!
+When they bring you ideas for the community that we haven’t thought of, please let us know!
 We want to help them make connections with their classmates.

 - Code of conduct.
 To comply with the code of conduct as outlined below.